Hodgkin lymphoma in children

 Staging of Hodgkin lymphomaBack to top

 The stage of Hodgkin lymphoma describes the size and position of the cancer and whether it has spread.
-Staging is very important because the type of treatment your child receives will depend on the stage of the disease.
-The staging system for Hodgkin lymphoma is as follows.
+Staging is very important because this guides how much treatment you will need.
+The number of cycles of chemotherapy you receive is decided by the stage.
+The staging system for Hodgkin lymphoma is as follows:

 Only one group of lymph nodes is affected and the lymphoma is only on one side of the diaphragm (the sheet of muscle under the lungs that controls breathing).